emilybache/Phonebook-Python-Example-Project/README.rst

 Phonebook
 =========

-This project can detect inconsistent lists of phone numbers.
+This module can detect inconsistent lists of phone numbers.

 Installation
 ============
+We suggest you first create a virtual environment using

+    python -m venv venv

+Check the `Python documentation <https://docs.python.org/3/library/venv.html>`_ for how to activate this environment on your platform.
+Then install this module:

     python setup.py install